Proper Business Telephone Etiquette Tips

 On the flip side, you may be a new employee and you are not sure how you should answer the phone at your new job.
 Maybe the thought of someone calling you at your desk is giving you ulcers, and you just want some idea of how you should approach the call.

-The following tips should give a basic guideline of how to answer a phone in a professional manner.
-Whether you keep them as a reminder for yourself or send them as a subtle hint to someone else, it never hurts to have a game plan beyond saying "Hello".
+The following tips should give a basic guideline on how to answer a phone in a professional manner.
+Whether you keep them as a reminder for yourself or send them as a subtle hint to someone else, it never hurts to have a game plan beyond saying "Hello."